-Any private property of at least 500 acres located outside of municipal boundaries in any of the 89 DMAP counties (see map), regardless of the owner’s legal residence, is eligible for the program.
+Any private property of at least 500 acres located outside of municipal boundaries, regardless of the owner’s legal residence, is eligible for the program.
 For properties inside the boundaries of a city or town, at least 40 acres are required.
-Individual parcels of land, regardless of ownership, may be combined to satisfy the acreage requirement as long as no parcel of land is more than ½ mile (by air) from the boundary of another parcel being combined to form an enrolled DMAP property.
+Individual parcels of land, regardless of ownership, may be combined to satisfy the acreage requirements as long as no parcel of land is more than ½ mile (by air) from the boundary of another parcel being combined to form an enrolled DMAP property.
 The acreage requirement is designed to encourage deer management at a scale that will have a meaningful effect on local populations.

 To qualify, the landowner(s) must also have clearly defined deer management objectives that cannot be achieved through current antlerless permit availability.
 Deer management objectives generally fall within one of two categories: